Wisdom is a State of the Soul

 The question Plato now faces is whether Socrates is right about the soul and human nature.

-As we will see in a subsequent lecture, Plato comes to believe that Socrates was not right.
+As we will see in a subsequent lecture, Plato comes to believe that Socrates was wrong.

 In the Republic (traditionally thought to be a middle dialogue), Plato concludes that the soul is more than reason, that it contains two nonrational parts in addition to reason, and that the desires in these parts are not beliefs about what is good and what is bad.
 Given this theory about how human beings function, it is possible for pleasure to overcome knowledge.